pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 - If you have also made changes in the `herbert_core` directory, repeat these steps in the Herbert (Herbert_git) repository.
 Although Horace and Herbert have been merged into a single repository on github, they are stilll represented by two separate repositories on IDAaaS.

-#### Safe deploy process
+#### Safe rapid deploy process

 The above deployment method runs some risk of having changes made to the code base which could break on IDAaaS.
 In particular there is no test of the changes on IDAaaS itself.
-If the change has been made due to an error found by a user on an IDAaaS instrument, it is desirable to have the user test the fix.
-Consequently alternative repositories are available to isolate changes until they are sufficiently tested and approved.
-These correspond to the Horace and Herbert repositories in the main deployment process above and are:
+If the change has been made due to an error found by a user on an IDAaaS instrument, it is also desirable to have the user test the fix.
+Consequently alternative repositories are available to isolate changes until they are sufficiently tested and approved, and to enable rapid immediate testing on IDAaaS itself.
+These correspond to the Horace and Herbert repositories in the main deployment process above, and are:
 - Horace_bugfix
 - Herbert_bugfix
 (these have the same underlying and public names.)

 The developer should decide whether to make changes on IDAaaS or on their own machine and pass the changes into the IDAaaS repositories.
-The latter case is similar to the main deployment process described above; here we will assume that the changes are being done on IDAaaS.
+The latter case is similar to the main deployment process described above; here we will assume that the changes are being done on IDAaaS for immediate consumption.
 - Open a terminal and go to the relevant repositories (Horace_bugfix and/or Herbert_bugfix).
 - check that the repository/ies are checked out to master.
 If it is otherwise checked out, someone else is doing this process;
 ensure you do not overwrite their changes.